 It’s important to learn about the famous men of science in order to appreciate how far we’ve come.
 Today, let’s learn about Thomas Edison.

 Edison was the creator of the phonograph, the motion picture camera, and the long lasting electrical lightbulb.
 He was so inventive that he actually had over 1,000 patents for his many inventions!
 What a great scientist to do a unit study on because you can learn about his life, or pick one of his inventions to study.
 We have put together lots of free printables about Thomas Edison that would be perfect for a unit study in your homeschool.

 Thomas Alva Edison was born on February 11th, 1847 in Milan, Ohio.
 He was the youngest of 7 children and his mother was a school teacher.
 He attended public school for about 12 weeks and was told that he was too hyperactive, and distracted.
 So, his mother took him home and began to homeschool him.

 Edison Begins Inventing

 Can you imagine what that teacher would think today?
 Sending home such a genius because he was unable to learn in a classroom environment!
 Thomas Edison was such an amazing self learner that his mother didn’t even need to teach him.
 He devoured books and ended up being completely self taught.
 As a matter of fact, he began creating his own business and inventing at the young age of 12.

 Find out even more details about his entrepreneurship, business ventures, and his inventions at Biography.com You can also download a free printable Thomas Edison Fact Card.

-Our FREE Inventors Notebooking Unit will help your children learn about 75 inventors (including Thomas Edison).
-It is a simple, handy tool to help your kids discover inventors while helping to sharpen their research skills.
+Our Free Inventors Notebooking Unit will help your children learn about 75 inventors (including Thomas Edison).
+It is a simple, handy tool to help your kids discover inventors while helping to sharpen research skills.
 This is an instant download.